CSTM Q1 2026 Earnings Call Summary | Stock Taper

 • Segment Performance:

-• A&T: Adjusted EBITDA of $102 million, a 24% increase YoY.
+• A&T: Adjusted EBITDA of $102 million, up 24% year-over-year, driven by strong aerospace and TID demand.

-• PARP: Adjusted EBITDA of $151 million, up 152% YoY, with strong automotive demand.
+• PARP: Adjusted EBITDA of $151 million, up 152%, with automotive shipments increasing by 12%.

-• Market Dynamics: Benefited from supply shortages in automotive rolled products and favorable scrap and metal pricing dynamics in North America.
+• Market Dynamics: Benefited from supply shortages in automotive rolled products and favorable scrap and metal dynamics in North America.

 3. Forward Guidance and Outlook